How to Become a Sports Commentator

 • Interviewing fans and players

-Steps to becoming a Sports Commentator
+Steps to Become a Sports Commentator

 Almost all sports commentator jobs will require at least a bachelor’s degree in a relevant field.
 One of the best and most applicable degrees to earn would be a Bachelor of Arts in Sports Broadcasting.